Microtome: Parts, Sectioning Steps, Types, and Common Errors

 Rocking microtome

 It has the oldest design and is relatively cheaper than other types of the microtome.
 It is named due to its rocking action due to cross-arm presence and is exclusively applicable in slicing paraffin blocks.
-Here the tissue moves through the arc as the material holder moves towards the knife (Heiffor knife) that is rigidly attached to the holder.
-The thinly cut section comes out curved due to the presence of a slightly biconcave knife.
+Here the specimen swings through an arc as the arm moves it toward a fixed knife.
+Because the cutting path is an arc rather than a straight line, sections can come out slightly curved, which limits the flat viewing surface.
+Although highly reliable, lightweight, and low maintenance, their lightweight might lead to unstableness and vibration while operating it.
+Nowadays, the rotary microtome significantly replaces the rocking microtome.

 Rotary microtome

 It is the most commonly used instrument in routine laboratories, and the blade is kept horizontally.
 The paraffin block with tissue moves up and down with the help of a rotatory handle in the microtome.
-One rotation of the handle moves the block down; another moves it down.
+One half-turn of the handwheel moves the block down across the knife edge to cut the section; the return half-turn raises it and advances it by the set thickness for the next cut.
 This action helps in cutting the tissue as thin as a ribbon.
-The rotary microtome can be automated or semi-automated by adjusting and controlling the block’s movement and the knife’s angle.
+The rotary microtome can be automated or semi-automated by adjusting and controlling the block's movement and the knife's angle.
+The section comes out thin (routinely 3 to 5 μm) as good-quality ribbons.
+The microtome is highly stable and can easily cut various types of tissue.
+However, the microtome is not ideal for cutting large blocks of tissue.
+Likewise, it is expensive and can cause accidents as the knife faces up.

 Hand microtome